moinism/iconify/README.md

 iconify
 =======
+Copyrights Moin Uddin @moinism
 This is a simple jQuery plugin which iconify the html elements based on the file extensions in their attributes.

+It is simple to use:

+Simply initiate the plugin

+$('a').iconify();

+Icons used in the plugin are made by Mark James @markjames